Zerodha logo

 • If a carried-forward futures position from the previous day is squared off, the settlement amount will be determined by the difference between the previous day's closing price and the square-off price, which will then be settled to the account.

-Consequently, Kite displays only the overall profit and loss (P&L) as well as the current day's P&L. The fund statement on Console will reflect multiple credits or debits.
-Each day the position was held will have a separate entry in the funds statement.
-To learn more about the entries on funds statement, see What do these funds statement entries mean?
+Kite displays your overall profit and loss (P&L) and current day's P&L. Your funds statement on Console will reflect multiple credits or debits, with each day you held the position showing as a separate entry in your funds statement.